-For some people continuing to work with a disability can be a challenge, but you need income to support your family and pay your bills.
+For many people working with a disabling medical condition is impossible, but you need income to support your family and pay your bills.
 Multiple trips to the doctor’s office, not being able to return to work, and bills piling up can become overwhelming very quickly.
-You may have even already applied for Social Security Disability (SSD) benefits, but you’ve been rejected by the Social Security Administration (SSA).
-The attorneys at Berger and Green can help you pursue the compensation you need.
-Call today for a free, no-hassle consultation to understand your options with SSD benefits.
+You may have even already applied for Social Security Disability (SSD) benefits, but were denied by the Social Security Administration (SSA).
+It’s easy to feel discouraged.

-Common Qualifying Disabilities for Social Security Benefits
+Start A Free EvaluationCommon Qualifying Disabilities for Social Security Benefits

-To be proven disabled, you must show:
+To prove you have a disability, you must show:

 - You cannot adjust to a different type of work